xqstencils/node-jest-lib/README.md

 ## Features:

-* Include CI Script to run the test and publish your package.
+* Run the test and publish your package with ci.
+* Support CircleCi for pipeline.
 * Support ES7 & ES6 syntax.
 * Support ESlint to check the code.
 * Support Jest to test your code.